cfernan3/DevOpsProject/MS3-Deployment/README.md

 # Deployment

 iTrust and checkbox.io applications were successfully deployed on the two EC2 instances.
-The Jenkins jobs, each for iTrust and checkbox, gets triggered once a push has been done onthe prodcution repo.
+The Jenkins jobs, each for iTrust and checkbox, gets triggered once a push has been done on the production repo.
 The post build job action runs the provision*.yml file which automatically reserves two EC2 instances and inturn triggers another post build job action that runs the deployment(checkbox_post.yml/iTrust.yml) playbooks to auto install iTrust and checkbox.io application on each of the two instances respectively.